facelessuser/pymdown-extensions/docs/src/markdown/extensions/tabbed.md

+path: tree/master
+source: pymdownx/tabbed.py

 # Tabbed

 ## Overview

-!!! new "New 7.0b1"
+!!! new "New 7.0"
-    Tabbed has been newly added in 7.0b1.
+    Tabbed has been newly added in 7.0.

 Tabbed provides a syntax to easily add tabbed Markdown content.
 The Tabbed extension can be included in Python Markdown by using the following: